Jestemkioskiem/crowdin-better-darkmode/README.md

 - Navigate to chrome://extensions/.
 - Enable *Developer Mode* in top right.
 - Drag and drop the entire crowdin-better-darkmode folder onto the page.

+## If all else fails
+If the addon failed to load, reload the page after enabling darkmode on Crowdin.